-- 1. Non-Hispanic White residents have the greatest access to economic opportunity.
+- Non-Hispanic White residents have the greatest access to economic opportunity.
 Asian and Pacific Islander residents (index score of 49), Native Americans (index score of 46), and Black residents (index score of 46) have lower index scores in the high to mid-40s.
-Hispanic residents (index score of 32) have the lowest access to economic opportunity of all racial and ethnic groups in Orange County. - 2.
-Among residents living below the poverty line, White residents have the highest economic opportunity score (index score of 30) followed by Black residents (index score of 27) and Asian Americans and Pacific Islanders (index scores of 23).
+Hispanic residents (index score of 32) have the lowest access to economic opportunity of all racial and ethnic groups in Orange County. - Among residents living below the poverty line, White residents have the highest economic opportunity score (index score of 30) followed by Black residents (index score of 27) and Asian Americans and Pacific Islanders (index scores of 23).
 Low-income Native Americans and Hispanic residents have the lowest economic opportunity scores (index scores of 19). - 3.
-There are major disparities in economic opportunity scores across racial/ethnic groups in cities in Orange County.
+There are major disparities in economic opportunity scores across racial/ethnic groups in cities in Orange County. - 4.
+Economic opportunity index scores are generally lower in North Orange County than in South Orange County.
+Scores are especially low in Westminster, Garden Grove, and much of Santa Ana and Anaheim.
+Scores are generally high in much of Irvine, La Palma, and Tustin and along the coast from Newport Beach to Laguna Niguel as well as in unincorporated areas near the eastern border with Riverside County.